 ace of swords meaning rider-waite-smith tarotThis card speaks to beginnings that feel urgent and alive.
 P.E.N.S.I. frames it as the first pulse of energy that asks for action, even before a full plan exists.

-Ace of Pentacles, 1st Layer of Context: Position
+Ace of Swords, 1st Layer of Context: Position

 Once I have covered all the cards, I will start covering tarot spreads.